cis197/past-websites/src/markdown/lectures/7-servers-in-js.md

 The key-value pairs of the cookie are augmented by one final KV pair: an hash of all other key-value pairs, plus a secret key.
 This hash is checked against the key-value pairs when the cookie is sent back.
 If tampering occurred, they won't match, and the request is rejected!

-Conveniently, the [cookie-session](https://github.com/expressjs/cookie-session) middleware will do a lot of this for us!
+Conveniently, the [cookie-session](https://www.npmjs.com/package/cookie-session) middleware will do a lot of this for us!
 We'll use it on the homework.

----

-class: x-large

-# Example Code

-Example code is available in [this repository](https://github.com/cis197-2015S/express-examples).
-Make sure to check the different branches!

 ---